whs/runekit/README.md

 ### macOS additional instruction

-You'll probably need Command Line Tools to build the C code, run: `xcode-select --install` to get it
+~~You'll probably need Command Line Tools to build the C code, run: `xcode-select --install` to get it~~ Currently the native code isn't really used (will be used for OCR features)

 You will need to add Python in System Preferences > Security > Privacy in these sections:
   - Accessibility
   - Screen Recording

 Note that Python might appear as the closest macOS application (eg. your terminal emulator) instead of Python

-For best result, the game window should be on non-Retina display

 ## Developer